tef20/portfolio_projects/README.md

 My name is Chris and I've been learning to code (self-guided, part-time) for just over a year.
 Here you'll find:
-* **Projects** -- my small _but growing_ colection of personal projects, designed to showcase my progression as a programmer!
+* **Projects** -- my small _but growing_ collection of personal projects, designed to showcase my progression as a programmer!
-* **Courses** -- details and links to some of the great courses I've taken, aswell as further repositories containing that work.
+* **Courses** -- details and links to some of the great courses I've taken, as well as further repositories containing that work.
 * **Bookshelf** -- some topical books I've read and enjoyed :)

 Thank you for taking the time to look around!